t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 * 5v -> Servo-Red
 * GND -> Servo-Black

-Attaching the circuit to the cat feeder should be done properly, however I only had bluetac at the time of building so this is what I ended up with
+Attaching the circuit to the cat feeder should be done properly, however I only had blu tack at the time of building so this is what I ended up with

 ![Alexa Gadget Cat Feeder Proof of Concept](img/alexa-cat-feeder-poc.png)